 Chiari malformation is a relatively rare disorder of the brain and spinal canal that can sometimes cause serious complications.
-The highly qualified team at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Johns Creek, Georgia, has the expertise and experience to diagnose and treat patients with Chiari malformation and help them avoid potentially life-threatening complications.
+The highly qualified team at Polaris Spine & Neurosurgery Center in Atlanta, Georgia, has the expertise and experience to diagnose and treat patients with Chiari malformation and help them avoid potentially life-threatening complications.
 Call the practice today or book an appointment online to find out more.

 Chiari malformation is an uncommon condition in which you have brain tissue in your spinal canal due to the skull not growing to the right size or shape for your brain.

 There are three types of Chiari malformation.
 Types II and III are congenital, meaning they’re present at birth, but type 1 develops after birth as the brain and skull start to grow.